-You'll be given three or four short texts dealing with various situations from everyday life, along with a questionnaire.
+You'll be given three or four short texts dealing with various situations from everyday life, along with a questionnaire to test your comprehension.

-The best way to prepare for the reading portion is, unsurprisingly, to read regularly.
-Here at Progress with Lawless French, we publish French articles and transcripts on a variety of topics in our Bilingual Reader, where you can read the French and click any phrase to see the English translation as well as related grammar lessons:
+The best way to prepare for the reading portion of your DELF A1 exam is to read regularly in French.
+We publish many French articles and transcripts on a variety of topics in our Bilingual Reader, where you can read the text in French and click on any phrase to see the English translation as well as related grammar lessons:

-Try French readers or children's books, or visit French websites that use language you can mostly understand, such as sites for children (e.g., 1 jour 1 actu), shopping, travel, or entertainment.
+You can also borrow or buy French readers or children's books, and look for French websites that use relatively simple language, such as sites for children (e.g., 1 jour 1 actu), shopping, travel, or entertainment.
 Regular reading will help you learn new grammar and vocabulary, which will help you with the other language skills as well.

-Also try some online exercises from one of Kwiziq's Education Partners: A2 reading comprehension.
+Try these online exercises from one of our Education Partners here at Progress with Lawless French: A2 reading comprehension.

 45 minutes / 25 points

 - Describe an event or personal experience